How additional cultivation impacts online giving Experiment ID: #18583

 During a data analysis performed for ADF at the beginning of the calendar year, we discovered a handful of trends related to the email file that were concerning:

-- A significant portion ADF subscribers had not opened an email within the last six months
+- 3 out of 4 ADF subscribers had not opened an email within the last six months

-- New and existing donors were more likely to disengage as non-donor subscribers
+- New and existing donors were twice as likely to disengage as non-donor subscribers

 - ADF was sending twice as many solicitation emails as it was cultivation and stewardship-focused emails.
 Simply put: the subscribers were being asked twice as much as they were given back to.